parinpan/twido/README.md

 5. Hooray, the setup is done!
 If you still feel roaming about Twitter & Rebrandly Credential Keys, it may help you:
 	- [Twitter Developer Docs](https://developer.twitter.com/en.html)
 	- [Rebrandly Developer Docs](https://developers.rebrandly.com/docs/get-started)

+## **How To Run Twido After Setting Up**
+This is the most exciting part.
+You're gonna run twido on twitter as a bot that will help users to find their twitter video download link.
+Basically, you just need fours steps below:
+1. Build the **twido.go** file in the project directory into an executable file, type it in your terminal:
+``go build /path/to/the/project/directory/twido.go``

+2. After building **twido.go** file, now you have a file named **twido** without *.go*.
+It's an executable file you need to run the bot.
+Move it to your */usr/local/bin*, type it on your terminal:
+``mv twido /usr/local/bin/twido``

+3. Now, you need to execute */usr/local/bin/twido* executable file every **N** minute(s), so it can check the users' new requests continuously.
+Here, you will need the cronjob service.